-Beginning in fiscal year 2016, the County's General Fund, which is its primary operating fund, had a fund balance that fell below zero and has been steadily declining from a deficit of \$(0.6) million at the end of fiscal year 2016 to \$(4.0) million at the end of fiscal year 2020.
-During fiscal year 2020, the County's General Fund's fund balance showed a decrease of \$(1.6) million.
-As shown in the second graphic, the total of all other County governmental funds' fund balances increased, especially from the end of fiscal year 2017 through the end of fiscal year 2020, which showed an increase of \$7.0 million over that 3-year period.
-However, although total fund balances for all other governmental funds has increased, several individual funds also have deficit fund balances.
+Beginning in fiscal year 2016, the County's General Fund, which is its primary operating fund, had a fund balance that fell below zero and steadily declined from a deficit of \$(0.6) million at the end of fiscal year 2016 to \$(4.0) million at the end of fiscal year 2021.
+During fiscal year 2022, the County's General Fund's fund balance increased to a positive balance of \$3.8 million.
+As shown in the second graphic, the total of all other County governmental funds' fund balances generally increased, especially from the end of fiscal year 2017 through the end of fiscal year 2021, which showed an increase of \$8.7 million over that 4-year period.
+However, several individual funds still have deficit fund balances, including the County's Jail District Fund that had a \$984,217 deficit fund balance at the end of fiscal year 2022.
 These total fund balances and their increases have been primarily from revenues that are externally restricted or committed for specific purposes, mostly consisting of the State's highway user revenue fund revenues constitutionally restricted for highway and street purposes and from excise tax revenues statutorily restricted for bonds payable.
+Although the General Fund's fund balance increased at the end of fiscal year 2022, this increase was likely due to the transfer of expenditures from the General Fund to the Coronavirus Recovery Fund to account for the Coronavirus State and Local Fiscal Recovery Funds (SLFRF) program that is only a temporary source of funding.
+Further, the other governmental funds' total fund balances decreased \$1.3 million at the end of fiscal year 2022, meaning that the County still needs to carefully manage resources to ensure it can finance its current and future general operations after all COVID-related funding has been exhausted.